 Between hormones, insecurities, and social pressures, growing up can be an awkward and challenging process.
 However, for LGBTQ youth, whose main concerns are their safety and the acceptance of their identity, as opposed to grades or college applications, adolescence can be considerably more difficult.

 Luckily, adults can play a big role in easing this transition and creating an environment where LGBTQ youth feel free to express themselves and their ideas.
-Jefferson Center’s own Infant & Early Childhood Mental Health Specialist, Joy Wishtun and School-Based Clinician, Jennifer Paulus weighed in on this subject and offered expert advice on how any adult, regardless of their identity, can become an ally.
+Jefferson Center’s own Infant & Early Childhood Mental Health Specialist, Joy Wishtun, and School-Based Clinician, Jennifer Paulus weighed in on this subject and offered expert advice on how any adult, regardless of their identity, can become an ally.

-It’s important to establish that you don’t have to be lesbian, gay, bisexual, transgender, or queer (LGBTQ) to be committed to ending the discrimination of LGBTQ people.
+It’s important to establish that you don’t have to be lesbian, gay, bisexual, transgender, or queer (LGBTQ) to be committed to ending the discrimination against LGBTQ people.
 As Paulus says, “being an ally is not a way of thinking, rather it’s a set of actions and behaviors that show LGBTQ individuals you are by their side and supporting them.”

-This kind of support can be life-changing and even life saving for some.
+This kind of support can be life-changing and even life-saving for some.
 According to the Trevor Project, an organization focused on providing crisis intervention and suicide prevention services, LGBTQ youth seriously contemplate suicide at almost three times the rate of heterosexual youth.
 Additionally, a national study found that 40% of transgender adults reported having made a suicide attempt with 92% of these individuals reporting having attempted suicide before the age of 25.

 Wishtun agrees that allyship is about more than just your words — it’s about what you do.
 She uses the phrase “co-conspirator” to highlight the fact that adults will often need to take actions that go against social norms when supporting LGBTQ youth.
 Wishtun says this can look like lobbying for policy changes, calling out homophobic remarks, and creating safe spaces for LGBTQ youth.

 Research shows that LGBTQ youth who reported having at least one accepting adult were 40% less likely to report a suicide attempt in the past year.
 While acceptance by family members has been found to have one of the most positive associations with self-esteem and general health, only 6 in 10 LGBTQ youth are out to their immediate families.
-This means that there is ample room for teachers, mentors, neighbors, and family friends to be that accepting adult who makes a huge difference.
+This means that there is ample room for teachers, mentors, neighbors, and family friends to be accepting adult who makes a huge difference.

 As an adult, your career title, financial standing, and experience can all give you a higher social status and more power.
 Adult allies can use their power to provide a platform to amplify younger voices that are often left out of important conversations.
 According to Wishtun, taking an intergenerational approach to these kinds of situations is what gets rid of the age divide and allows for more open, honest conversations.